IBM/create-and-deploy-memcached-operator-using-go/INTRO_TO_OPERATORS.md

 This article will assume you have no knowledge on Kubernetes Operators, and will give you all of the basic knowledge needed to develop a Golang based operator.
-If you are already familiar with operators, you can either skim this article or simply skip ahead to the [Deep dive into Memcached operator code](https://github.ibm.com/TT-ISV-org/operator/blob/main/BEGINNER_TUTORIAL.md) which shows how to develop and deploy your first operator to an OpenShift cluster.
+If you are already familiar with operators, you can either skim this article or simply skip ahead to the [develop and deploy a Memcached Operator on OpenShift](https://github.ibm.com/TT-ISV-org/operator/blob/main/BEGINNER_TUTORIAL.md) which shows how to develop and deploy your first operator to an OpenShift cluster, or go back to one of the other articles in the [learning path](https://github.ibm.com/TT-ISV-org/operator#kubernetes-operators-learning-path).

 ## Expectations (What you have)
 * You have little to no experience developing operators